jagadishb09/Masters_Thesis/Banach-tarski/code/README.md

 ##### Progress:

 Step1:
-Hausdorff Paradox statement: There is a countable set $D \subseteq S^2$ such that $S^2-D$ can be divided into 5 pieces which can then be rotated to form 2 copies of $S^2-D$.
+Hausdorff Paradox statement: There is a countable set D that is a subset of S^2 such that S^2-D can be divided into 5 pieces which can then be rotated to form 2 copies of S^2-D.

-Proved the equivalences between different partitions of $S^2-D$.
-Check hausdorff-paradox.lisp for the proof.
+Proved the equivalences between different partitions of S^2-D. Check hausdorff-paradox.lisp for the proof.

-To Do: Prove set $D$ is countable.
+To Do: Prove that the set D is countable.